-The United States Is Creating an Absurd Number of Restaurant Jobs
+Restaurants Are the New Factories

 Donald Trump's ideal economy is defined by brawn.
 He praises steelworkers, speaks wistfully of coal mining, and tweets boastfully about new manufacturing factories.
 But 200 days into his presidency, the most promising sector of the U.S. labor market isn’t steel-plating.
 It’s dinner-plating.

 Restaurant jobs are on fire in 2017, growing faster than health care, construction, or manufacturing.
-They account for just 1 percent of the economy, but they’ve accounted for 10 percent of this year’s job growth.
 The Bureau of Labor Statistics calls this subsector “food services and drinking places,” and the jobs are mostly at sit-down restaurants, which make up 50 percent of the category.
 Fast-food joints are the next-largest employer in the category, with 37 percent.
 Bars—wonderful, plentiful, but leanly staffed—account for just 3 percent.
 So, I’m just going to keep saying “restaurants” for short.

 Restaurants > Health Care